![]() |

 To handle the drag event override QGraphicsItem::dragEnterEvent(), QGraphicsItem::dragMoveEvent(), QGraphicsItem::dragLeaveEvent(), and QGraphicsItem::dropEvent().

-To intercept drag and drop events for the scene, inherit from QGraphicsItem and override QGraphicsScene::dragEnterEvent().
+To intercept drag and drop events for the scene inherit from QGraphicsItem and override QGraphicsScene::dragEnterEvent().

-Graphics View supports animation at several levels.
-You can easily combine animations by using the Animation System.
-In order to annimate items they must inherit from QGraphicsObject and have a QPropertyAnimation configured.
-QPropertyAnimation allows animating any QObject property.
+Support for animation exixts at several levels.
+These can be be combined by using the Animation System.
+In order to do annimation an item must inherit from QGraphicsObject and have a QPropertyAnimation.

 To enable OpenGL rendering set a QGLWidget as the viewport of QGraphicsView by calling QGraphicsView::setViewport().
 If you want OpenGL with antialiasing use an OpenGL sample buffer.
 Refer to QGLFormat::sampleBuffers().